James and the Shame

-James and the Shame is the stage name used by American musician and entertainer Rhett James McLaughlin of the comedy duo Rhett & Link for his solo music project.
+James and the Shame is the stage name used by American musician and entertainer Rhett James McLaughlin of the comedy duo Rhett & Link for his solo music projects.
 McLaughlin's first album under the name was released in September 2022 and was titled Human Overboard.
-The album discussed his departure from and criticisms of Christian evangelism.
+The album discussed his departure from and criticisms of Christian evangelicalism.
+A follow up EP, titled Nothing Left to Love, was released on November 3, 2023.

 History

 Rhett James McLaughlin is known for his work with comedy partner Link Neal.
 Together they host Good Mythical Morning, a daily comedy, talk and variety show on YouTube.
 They have also recorded three comedy music albums together, and written numerous comedy songs.
 Rhett & Link independently released Just Mail Us the Grammy in 2001, and I'm Sorry, What Was That?
 (Live in the Living Room) in 2005.
 In 2009, they released an album titled Up To This Point through DFTBA Records.

 McLaughlin and Neal were both raised as Christians and previously worked as full-time missionaries while attending college.
 In 2020, both men described their changes in faith in separate episodes of their podcast Ear Biscuits.
-Both said they are no longer evangelical Christians, with Rhett saying he would call himself "a hopeful agnostic".
+Both said they are no longer evangelical Christians, with McLaughlin saying he would call himself "a hopeful agnostic".
 McLaughlin later expanded on his faith deconstruction and his criticisms of Christian evangelism, purity culture, and his previous and current self.

 In July 2022, McLaughlin released a single titled "Believe Me" under the name "James and the Shame", his first non-comedy and first solo song he had released.
 At the same time, he announced he would be releasing a full album titled Human Overboard.
 On August 19, a second single titled "Where We're Going" was released, with the music video being released a day earlier.
 The song is a duet with his wife Jessie.
 The final single released was "Give a Damn", which also included an animated music video by Micah Buzan.
 The full album was released on September 23, 2022.
 The album was recorded at Finn-land Studios in Burbank, California with Derek Furhmann producing.
 The album is a country music album, with McLaughlin citing Jason Isbell, Tyler Childers and Sturgill Simpson as sources of inspiration.

 McLaughlin performed live at his and Neal's 2022 fan convention, Mythicon.

+In September 2023, McLaughlin announced on the Ear Biscuits podcast that he would be releasing an EP in November of the same year.
+The EP, titled Nothing Left to Love, was released on November 3, 2023.